meguid/how-popular/README.md

 - Bust Size against popularity.
 <img src="/Assets/bust.png">

 - Bust Size against popularity.
-(Data for top 200 celebrity in number of fans)
+(Data for top 200 celebrities in number of fans)

  **`Every female celebrity in the 200 most popular has a range of 30:38 inches Bust size.`**